cthayes/cthayes-react/README.md

 # cthayes-react

-This is the source code http://cthayes.net, built using Facebook's React framework.
+This is the source code for http://cthayes.net, built using Facebook's React framework.

 ## Prereqs